ArcticSnow/TopoPyScale_Documentation/docs/3_configurationFile.md

 The configuration file contains all parameters needed to run a downscaling work.
 It includes general information about the job, as well as specific routine and values.
 Examples of `config.yml` file can be found in the repository[TopoPyScale_examples](https://github.com/ArcticSnow/TopoPyScale_examples).

-The configuration consists of YAML file, which is a common standard for storing configurations.
+The configuration consists of a YAML file, which is a common standard for storing configurations.
 Further help on YAML syntax can be found [here](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html), and the Python packages [pyyaml](https://pyyaml.org/wiki/PyYAMLDocumentation) and [Munch](https://pypi.org/project/munch/) allows to interact with such kind of file.

 For TopoPyScale, the configuration file must contain at least the sections: